 We need to learn something now.
 We need to solve problems today.

 The mix of blogs, podcasts, webinars and vast array of online resources and forums is not always the best or easiest way to find a solution.
-Yet in less then a month there is more technical content available via you desktop or tablet than by all our professional societies combined in a year.
+Yet in less then a month there is more technical content available via your desktop or tablet than by all our professional societies combined in a year.

 Did I mention YouTube?
-Just last week a 4 minute video saved me a trip to a chain saw repair show – a two minute fix if you know what to look for and a simple step to restore functionality (my chain saw kill switch stopped working… not good)
+Just last week a 4-minute video saved me a trip to a chain saw repair show – a two-minute fix if you know what to look for and a simple step to restore functionality (my chain saw kill switch stopped working… not good)

 It’s not perfect.
 We may struggle to find answers online at times.
-Yet, the available information, resources and people willing to help you solve today’s problems is growing, evolving and getting better.
+Yet, the available information, resources, and people willing to help you solve today’s problems is growing, evolving and getting better.

-Today’s online ability to find the right information now is eroding the need to professional societies.
+Today’s online ability to find the right information now is eroding the need for professional societies.
 I believe we still need to tend to our professional networks, yet we have options there too, not including professional societies.

 I used to be excited to get a newsletter or journal in the mail.
 It was a chance to learn something.
 Today, the few I get in hardcopy I may quickly scan and toss onto the someday pile of reading material.

 Today, faced with today’s problems, I’m online.
-More often than not we find our solutions, advice, ideas, and how to information online.
+More often than not we find our solutions, advice, ideas, and how-to information online.
 We find trusted sources and bookmark them.
 We find trusted connections that have specific knowledge in areas we may have questions – then ask them when necessary for help.
 We help others with our knowledge.